Wguide17M Poynting Vector and Reverse Power Flow

 Note that the Ez axial field is advanced in phase relative to Hy by about 80°.
 This leads to an instantaneous forward/reverse surging in power flow across the interface, with a time-averaged net flux into the metal (-x)

-as can more clearly be seen in the side view of Sx(x,z, t=0) below.
+as can more clearly been seen in the side view of Sx(x,z, t=0) below.
 The planes of constant phase are tilted slightly in the formward z direction by about 6°:

-The corresponding time-averaged Poynting vector components are shown below at the left for a fixed z and demonstrate the relative values of Sx and Sz.
+The corresponding time-averaged Poynting vector components are shown below at a fixed z and demonstrate the relative values of Sx and Sz.

 In both cases, the distribution merely attenuates for increasing z.
 Note that the time-averaged Sx is everywhere negative (flux in the -x direction), showing that the